Xilinx/PYNQ/docs/source/overlay_design_methodology/pspl_interface.rst

 IP connected to an AXI Master port is not under direct control of the PS.
 The AXI Master port allows the IP to access DRAM directly.
 Before doing this, memory should be allocated for the IP to use.
-The *Xlnk* class can be used to do this.
+The *allocate* function can be used to do this.
 For higher performance data transfer between PS DRAM and an IP, DMAs can be used.
 PYNQ provides a DMA class.